 An expansion tank is always highly recommended if you have a ‘closed-loop system’ caused by any kind of check valve or pressure regulating valve installed on your house’s water supply line.

-A common analogy compares having high water pressure in your home to having high blood pressure.
+A common illustration compares having high water pressure in your home to having high blood pressure.
 It usually doesn’t have immediate negative consequences.
-However, the long-term wear and tear of this excess pressure can reduce the life expectancy of everything on your plumbing system.
+However, the long-term wear and tear of this excess pressure can reduce the life expectancy of everything in your plumbing system.
 The weakest parts of the system are usually the toilet fill valves, the supply lines, and the solenoid valves found in washing machines, dishwashers, and ice makers.
 These are much more likely to fail prematurely when exposed to high water pressure.

 Check with your city’s plumbing inspector to be sure of the applicable plumbing codes in your area.